MaikelChan/DamageBoy/README.md

 `GBEmu` is a really unoriginal name for `Yet Another™` Experimental GameBoy emulator created as a learning exercise.
 It is written in C#, it uses OpenGL for rendering, OpenAL for audio and ImGui for UI.
 It requires a boot ROM (BIOS) file named `gb_boot_rom` and located in the same path as the GBEmu executable.

 ## Features
-- It can run games with no MBC and with MBC1.
+- It can run games with no MBC, MBC1 and MBC5.
 - Basic graphics features are supported: background, window, sprites, scrolling and mid-scanline effects.
 - It supports saving and loading.
 Saves are stored in the `Saves` subfolder in the emulator path.
 - No audio support for now.